 In just nine weeks, BJSS delivered a GDS approved digital service for the Department for Transport (DfT) and National Highways.
 The solution, which is hosted on Google Cloud (GCP), has provided DfT and National Highways with a brand-new digital service that is designed to help bridge owners find and procure temporary bridge solutions.

-Like all UK Government organisations, the Department for Transport (DfT) and Highways England are mandated to follow GDS delivery guidelines.
+Like all UK Government organisations, the Department for Transport (DfT) and National Highways are mandated to follow GDS delivery guidelines.
 When the departments recognised the need for a new digital service for bridge owners, they wanted to find a technology partner that could help them to move through the GDS delivery phases at pace.

 A significant proportion of GDS projects take over a year to receive full approval, with some failing to make it past the discovery phase.
-Keen to accelerate through the GDS stages, DfT and Highways England sought BJSS’ help due to its reputation for delivering over 40 GDS approved digital services.
+Keen to accelerate through the GDS stages, DfT and National Highways sought BJSS’ help due to its reputation for delivering over 40 GDS approved digital services.